thomasmdickinson/lab-soc-about/readme.md

 That said, and you may already know this: even if you haven't joined labyrinth.social, you can still follow me and the other labyrinth.social users.
 All you need is an account on *any* Mastodon server.
 Actually there are some other kinds of servers that work too, but if you're new to all this then I recommend Mastodon.

-If you're looking for some other server to join, skip to [this section in the middle of my "What is Mastodon?" post](https://www.nowwearealltom.com/what-is-mastodon/#09), which has some advice on how to find one to join
+If you're looking for some other server to join, skip to [this section in the middle of my "What is Mastodon?" post](https://www.nowwearealltom.com/what-is-mastodon/#09), which has some advice on how to find one to join.

 ### Who is already using labyrinth.social?

-As of this writing, five people including Tom.
-Plus an admin account which is just Tom again tbh.

-You can browse the [Profile Directory](https://labyrinth.social/explore) to see the users who have opted in to appearing in it.
+As of this writing, about 13 people.
+You can browse the [Profile Directory](https://labyrinth.social/directory) to see the users who have opted in to appearing in it.
 But not everybody necessarily has!
+By default, this page will show you all the accounts that the server is federated with, if you just want to see labyrinth.social users you will need to select "from labyrinth.social only".

 ### Policies